PrefectHQ/prefect/docs/tutorials/deployments.md

 You can pause or delete a work queue on the Prefect UI **Work Queues** page.

 !!! tip "Next steps: Storage and infrastructure"
-    Deployments get interesting when you can execute flow runs in in environments other than your local machine.
+    Deployments get interesting when you can execute flow runs in environments other than your local machine.
 To do that, you'll need to configure [Storage and Infrastructure](/tutorials/storage/), which is covered in our next tutorial.